 By Aaron Pickering

-Aaron Pickering is an account director on Cone Communications’ Corporate Communications team with over a decade of experience in strategic public relations, project management and media relations.
+Aaron Pickering is a Vice President in Cone Communications’ Corporate Social Responsibility & Reputation practice with over a decade of experience in strategic public relations, project management and media relations.
 Aaron advises corporate and nonprofit clients on how to effectively communicate with diverse stakeholders, articulate their vision and build brand awareness.
 He has worked with companies and organizations across industries and on a range of issues – from labor and human rights to the environment – to tell compelling stories, cultivate media relationships and engage stakeholders to launch strategic public relations campaigns that change minds and drive results.
 Aaron also teaches as an adjunct professor at The George Washington University.